 If the ‘bedroom tax’ applies to you, or the person you are looking after, you should apply to your local council for a Discretionary Housing Payment.

-You should also apply for a Discretionary Housing Payment if you are appealing a decision about needing an extra bedroom for a carer or because you have a disabled child in the family who needs an extra room, as an appeal can take some time and this will help you not to fall into rent arrears.
+You should also apply for a Discretionary Housing Payment if you are appealing a decision about needing an extra bedroom, as an appeal can take some time and this will help you not to fall into rent arrears.

 Challenging the decision